 In the ordinary course of business, the Company may provide indemnifications of varying scope and terms to clients, vendors, lessors, business partners and other parties with respect to certain matters, including, but not limited to, losses arising out of breach of such agreements, services to be provided by the Company or from intellectual property infringement claims made by third parties.
 In addition, the Company has entered into indemnification agreements with its directors, officers and certain employees that will require the Company, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors, officers or employees.
-No demands have been made upon the Company to provide indemnification under such agreements and thus there are no claims that the Company is aware of that could have a material effect on the Company's consolidated balance sheet, consolidated statement of operations and comprehensive loss, consolidated statements of comprehensive loss, or consolidated statements of cash flows.
+No demands have been made upon the Company to provide indemnification under such agreements and thus there are no claims that the Company is aware of that could have a material effect on the Company's consolidated balance sheets, consolidated statements of operations and comprehensive loss, or consolidated statements of cash flows.

-10. Retirement Plans
+11. Retirement Plans

 The Company has a 401(k) plan to provide tax deferred salary deductions for all eligible employees.
 Participants may make voluntary contributions to the 401(k) plan, limited by certain Internal Revenue Service restrictions.
-The Company is responsible for the administrative costs of the 401(k).
+The Company is responsible for the administrative costs of the 401(k) plan.
 The Company does not match employee contributions.

-11. Related Party Transactions
+12. Related-Party Transactions

 One of the Company's directors had a minority ownership interest in one of the Company's data warehousing vendors.
-The Company incurred expenses to this vendor of \$459,000 and \$258,000 for the year ended December 31, 2012, and for the nine months ended September 30, 2013.
+The Company incurred expenses to this vendor of \$459,000 and \$265,000 for the years ended December 31, 2012 and 2013.
+As of December 31, 2013, the Company had \$2,000 outstanding to this vendor included in accounts payable on the accompanying consolidated balance sheet.

-12. Geographical Information
+13. Geographical Information